mousepawmedia/devdocs/source/setup_linux/install.rst

 ..  warning:: Be very careful in here.

 Search through the options for "Secure Boot" and disable it.
-**If you're dual-booting, do NOT turn off UEFI altogether!** Also, search for "Fast Boot" (if the option is present) and disable that.
+-*If you're dual-booting, do NOT turn off UEFI altogether!** Also, search for "Fast Boot" (if the option is present) and disable that.

 Change Boot Order